grafana/tempo/docs/sources/tempo/configuration/parquet.md

 The new Parquet block is enabled by default in Tempo 2.0.
 No data conversion or upgrade process is necessary.
 As soon as the Parquet format is enabled, Tempo starts writing data in that format, leaving existing data as-is.

-The new Parquet block format requires more CPU and memory resources than the previous v2 format but provides faster search and the new TraceQL.
+The new Parquet block format requires more CPU and memory resources than the previous v2 format but provides search and TraceQL functionality.

 ## Disable Parquet

 It is possible to disable Parquet and use the previous v2 block format.
-This disables TraceQL and will result in reduced search performance, but also reduces resource consumption, and may be desired for a high-throughput cluster that does not need these capabilities.
+This disables all forms of search, but also reduces resource consumption, and may be desired for a high-throughput cluster that does not need these capabilities.
 Set the block format option to v2 in the Storage section of the configuration file.

 ```yaml
 # block format version. options: v2, vParquet